 On the other hand, if new competition comes along once you are established and undercuts your offering or out does it in value, this can spell the end of success as you struggle to keep up.

 On the other hand, too much detail can render a business plan cumbersome and ineffective.
-Investors and lenders have limited time to review these types of documents, so it is essential that you keep their attention and not bog down the message of your plan with non-essential information.
+Investors and lenders have limited time to review these types of documents.
+It is essential that you keep their attention and not bog down the message of your plan with non-essential information.

-Here’s How to Avoid Mistakes When You Write a Business Plan
+Here’s How to Write a Business Plan with Minimal Mistakes

 Knowing what to include in a business plan is key, but so is knowing what mistakes to avoid.
 Letting spelling errors, shaky financials, or incorrect information creep in is definitely not how to write a business plan.

-These kinds of mistakes can turn off investors, reduce your chances of receiving a loan, and render the plan useless for guiding business operations.
+These kinds of mistakes can turn off investors, reduce your chances of receiving a loan, and render the plan useless for guiding your business’s operations.

 Spelling, Layout, and Writing Errors